 5.2 Any sums payable by the client under this agreement which remain outstanding after the agreed date for payment shall carry interest (both before and after judgment) on a daily basis at an annual rate equal to 8% above the base rate of Barclays Bank PLC.
 InterGrad acknowledges that this is a substantial remedy for the purposes of the Late Payment of Commercial Debts Act 1998 (as amended).

-5.3 Any deposit or part payment that may have been paid is not refundable where at least one suitable candidate (with reference to clause 3 above) has been submitted for consideration.
+5.3 Any deposit or part payment that may have been paid is not refundable where at least two suitable candidates (with reference to clause 3 above) have been submitted for consideration.
 This applies whether or not an offer is subsequently made.
 It also applies where an offer is made to any candidate, whether suitable (with reference to clause 3 above) or not, and even if declined by the candidate, as this implies that the candidate was deemed suitable by the client.

 5.4 If an appointed candidate chooses to leave the internship or is terminated by the Company within 1 month of the agreed start date, InterGrad will seek to replace the candidate by providing at least one additional suitable candidate (with reference to clause 3 above).
 In the event InterGrad are unable to present a suitable replacement candidate within 3 months of being informed of the termination the fee will be refundable in full.
 Otherwise fees are non-refundable.